 This belt is great if you want to accentuate your shapes and curves when wearing a dress.
 It is a thick belt made of soft leather with stretchable strings.
 Knotting the strings can also vary depending on the style you want and how tight you want it to be.
 It usually comes in plain colours like red, black, and brown.
 They look good on electric pleated dresses.

 There are stretchable belts that can be adjusted according to the shape of the body.
 With a simple buckle, it can be fixed to your dress.
 It is best worn with loose, long, silky dresses.
 It’s perfect for women who have small waists because its elastic style hugs the waist which makes the figure stand out.

-It’s a wide band worn just around natural the waist that has downward facing pleats.
+It’s a wide band worn just around natural the waist that has downward-facing pleats.
 It is a broad waist-covering sash worn inside tuxedos or single-breasted dinner jackets, over the shirt.

-These woven belts are classified according to the way its strap is made – by braiding different pieces/strands of fabric or leather.
-If you love wearing dresses and you want to add belt to make your waist prominent, then choose a braided belt as this adds a classic touch to your outfit.
+These woven belts are classified according to the way their strap is made – by braiding different pieces/strands of fabric or leather.
+If you love wearing dresses and you want to add a belt to make your waist prominent, then choose a braided belt as this adds a classic touch to your outfit.

 Cloth / Fabric belt

-Fringe belts are a unique design in the list of women waist belts.
+Fringe belts are a unique design in the list of women’s waist belts.
 The brioche and matching patchwork in belts look amazing when you want to have a traditional look.
 The belt here is to be tied at the back and the brioche to be kept in the center of the front.